Discrete Latent Structure in Neural Networks

 Surrogate gradient methods provide a way to train deterministic models without compromising on the use of discrete mappings in the forward pass (\eg, argmax or quantization layers).
 Whereas in \cref{chapter:relax} we relaxed the forward pass mapping and computed its gradient exactly, in this chapter we leave the forward pass unchanged, but only employ a relaxation in the backward pass.
 While strictly speaking incorrect, surrogate gradients can often be justified in principled ways and can work well in practice. \citet{mihaylova-etal-2020-understanding} empirically compared surrogate gradient methods against relaxations on a task where \(\z\) is known, and found that both classes of methods are able to reach similar downstream performance.
 Relaxation methods seem to converge faster and are more robust to initialization, but are worse than straight-through methods at recovering a discrete latent \(\z\) that agrees with the experiment design.

-All methods seen so far require assumption~2: continuity of the decoder $g$ \wrt \(\mbz\).
+All methods seen so far require \cref{assumption:relaxed_decoder}: continuity of the decoder $g$ \wrt \(\mbz\).
 Even if surrogate gradient methods use only discrete \(\mbz\) in the forward pass, the backward pass requires the gradient \(\pd{g}{3}(x,y,\widehat{\z})\).
-In the next chapter, we give the discrete latent a probabilistic treatment, allowing us to have correct (unbiased) estimation without compromising discreteness and without any requirements on \(g\).
+In the next chapter, we give the discrete latent a probabilistic treatment, allowing us to have correct (unbiased) estimation without compromising discreteness and without any requirements on the form of \(g\).